responsible-ai-collaborative/aiid/README.md

 }
 ```

-3. Add the new document to the `taxa` collection, that lists the taxonomy fields:
+3. Add the new document to the `taxa` collection, that lists the taxonomy fields.
+This annotates the classifications found in the new collection and determines properties of their display in the user interface.

 ```
 {